Why Is My Afro Hair Thinning at The Crown

 How does trauma to the scalp cause CCCA?

-Trauma is caused by the excessive tugging and constant pulling of the hair and hair bulb.
+Trauma to the hair and scalp is caused by the excessive tugging and constant pulling of the hair and hair bulb.
 Styling techniques such as braiding, dreadlocking or weaving of the hair cause trauma which manifests in scalp inflammation or scaring, which are symptoms of CCCA.
 If you have dreadlocks and are suffering from hair loss or thinning, please click here.

 The early symptoms of CCCA is hair thinning at the crown of the scalp.
-Thin hair occurs when the outer layer of the inner root sheath is peeled away and then sheds.
-The inner root sheath surrounds and protects new and growing hair.
-So, the disintegration of the inner root sheath leaves the hair vulnerable to thinning and, eventually, breakage and hair loss.
+Thin hair occurs when the outer layer of the inner root sheath is peeled away/eroded because of the stress applied to hair due to hair styling techniques which apply a lot or pressure, the hair then sheds.
+The role of the inner root sheath is to surround and protects new and growing hair, so, the disintegration of the inner root sheath leaves the hair vulnerable to thinning and, eventually, breakage and hair loss.

-During the early stages of CCCA, thinning at the affected area resembles Female Pattern Baldness.
-As CCCA progresses, the hair thins, hair breaks and eventually hair loss will spread circumferentially and undoubtedly baldness will increase in size.
-Prolonged, untreated CCCA can cause the scalp to appear shiny and smooth, whilst the hair in the scarred area reacts by shortening, becoming more brittle and resulting in breakage.
+During the early stages of CCCA, thinning at the affected area resembles Female Pattern Baldness (Click here for more information of Female Pattern Baldness), with hair thinning at the crown and spreading out gradually.
+As CCCA progresses, the hair thins, hair breaks and eventually hair loss will spread circumferentially and undoubtedly baldness will increase in size, exposing a damaged and sore scalp.
+Prolonged, untreated CCCA can cause the scalp to appear shiny and smooth.
+Hair in the scarred area reacts by becoming more brittle and resulting in thinning and breaking.
 The crown can also become tender, sore and, in extreme cases, a burning sensation can be felt.

 What is Traction Alopecia and Why Does It Cause Hair Loss at The Crown?